sigmf/SigMF/extensions/spatial.sigmf-ext.md

 The `calibration` object is a special captures segment metadata field that indicates the segment is used for calibration.
-This might be used to show that a tone or broadboand noise signal was generated to perform phase alignment in post-processing.
+This might be used to show that a tone or broadband noise signal was generated to perform phase alignment in post-processing.
 The resulting value from post-processing calibration can then be stored in the `captures` object `phase_offset` field .